 The worst and most deadly sickness that can be found in a sales environment.…

 The biggest and most damaging malaise in any sales office is Swamp Fever.
-It does not cause absenteeism, which occurs for myriad reasons, including migraine, stomach upsets, fractures, curry nights, sick children, sick pets, hospital appointments etc. By contrast, everyone comes to work with Swamp Fever, regardless of being ill.
+It does not cause absenteeism, which occurs for myriad reasons, including migraine, stomach upsets, fractures, curry nights, sick children, sick pets, hospital appointments etc. By contrast Swamp Fever happens only AT WORK.

 Swamp Fever always occurs at work, never at home.
 You need to be present in the office to contract it.
-It is highly contagious, decimating an entire telephone sales team or striking one corner of the room only.
-If not swiftly treated, it can result in a painful, lingering and loss-making demise – sometimes even the Death of a Salesman.
+It is highly contagious, decimating and debilitating entire telephone sales teams or striking one corner of the room only.
+If not swiftly treated, it can result in a painful, lingering and loss-making demise.
 Curiously, though, the symptoms vanish completely at going-home time.
 Solved the riddle yet?

 Swamp Fever is how I refer to Call Reluctance, that ubiquitous and potentially lethal condition all sales people suffer from at one time or another.
 My observation is that it assumes 20 forms.
 Simply getting on the phone is impossible for some people until they have been at work for over an hour - not advisable and highly infectious.
 But that's only one example.
 If you’re not familiar with all 20 and you want increased sales, then acquainting yourself with the rest is important, since, as I say, it's the most viral and most debilitating scourge of virtually any sales office.

 One interesting and disguised form of the disease is ‘being busy’.
 Some sales personnel go to extraordinary lengths to make themselves too busy for cold-calling, even for returning missed calls from potential clients.
 The ‘too busy’ guys can be the single biggest headache in the sales office for many business owners.
 They include some of us all the time and all of us some of the time.
-Nobody really volunteers for cold-calling, after all.
+Do you work in an office where leads are emailed in by prospects and just nobody gets immediately on the phone ?
+This is far more common then most business owners get to hear about.

 Coaches, directors , managers, account managers, BDMs, anything you care to call yourself - we all consciously or unconsciously render ourselves ‘too busy’ to squeeze in the necessary number of cold calls and follow-ups needed each day, making cold-calling the most compromised activity in businesses the length and breadth of the land.

-one of my most regular challenges in client meetings and individual coaching.
+One of my most regular challenges in client meetings and individual coaching.
 What’s interesting is that nobody ever calls me up and says ‘Hey, Simon, the problem in our office is call-reluctance’.
 Nobody says ‘my team is just too busy to pick up the phone’.
-And the reason for that is you.
+And the reason for that is you, the business owner.
 You have somehow been sold the idea that your team is too busy and convinced yourself that this is the case.
-My mission, therefore, is to get business owners back on track with the following mantra: don't be mesmerised or deceived by call-reluctance.
+My mission, therefore, is to get business owners back on track with the following mantra: Do not ever be mesmerised or deceived by call-reluctance.
 Don't be persuaded into thinking it's anything else than what it is.
-Hence, I challenge all owners on how many cold calls they actually make to those companies they know they should be doing business with.
+Hence, I challenge all owners on how many cold calls they actually make themselves to those companies they know they should be doing business with.
+You sit behind your desk knowing who should be your client.....

-As I’ve said, there are at least 20 identifiable forms of call-reluctance and they combine into There is a universal tendency to sweep this issue under the carpet.
+As I’ve said, there are at least 20 identifiable forms of call-reluctance .
+There is a universal tendency to sweep this issue under the carpet.
 Owners do call me, but it's always about something else.
 It's about ‘renewing confidence in the team’, ‘a long time since our last training’, or ‘we don't have a sales manager qualified to coach’.
 In the end, though, it all boils down to several issues including the 20 forms of call-reluctance that can - and do - damage the productivity of sales teams every week.
+It’s all about call reluctance folks.

 The law of being reimbursed for one's efforts prevents this particular blog from becoming any longer.
 The potential increase is there - companies just need the expertise and guidance to extract and exploit it.
 Working with me you tap into 30 years’ experience of running teams, making calls myself and focusing on this particular aspect of sales.
 So maybe it’s worth a thought and/or a call?
 Calls are not conditional: you call and we chat (as the spider said to the fly).